tijsvandenheuvel/login_application/security-app/team_3.md

    - html login & register page
    - check if given password complies to NIST guidelines
    - connect to HIBP-API to validate with blacklist
-   - connection to database
+   - connect to mySQL database
-   - implement slow & salted hashing algorithm bcrypt
+   - implement slow & salted hashing algorithm with bcrypt
    - session mgmt with browser cookies
    - https connection with TLS certificate